Ryd-Yb tweezer array

 alkaline-earth(-like) atoms AELA, which offer unique opportunities for high-fidelity detection via shelving, trapping of Rydberg states and high-fidelity single-photon Rydberg excitations.
 As part of the Munich Quantum Valley (MQV) we are currently building a new tweezer-array platform, where single fermionic 171Yb atoms are trapped in optical tweezers and interactions are induced via highly-excited Rydberg states.

-We are currently looking for a Postdoc and Master students!!
+We are currently looking for a Postdoc and a PhD student!!

 The team